pubnub/c-core/cpp/README.md

   code/module - built from the same source as the `futres_nesting_sync` and `futres_nesting_callback`

+The Makefile for Windows: `windows.mk` will build the same examples, but they will have the `.exe` extension.

 The sources of the samples are in `samples` and they are portable across all or most hosted platforms (POSIX, Windows...).

-So, to build the samples, just run:
+So, to build the samples on POSIX, just run:

 	make -f posix.mk